Advice about choosing an institution

 - Is the institution a recognised centre of the University of London International Programmes or has it started the recognition process.
 This information can be found on the Directory of Institutions.

 - How long has it been teaching students of the University of London International Programmes?
 Has it got a 'track record' of successful results in University of London examinations or examinations at a similar level of university study?
+You may find the testimonies of our alumni previously studying at the teaching institution helpful, see our online magazine London Connection

 - Does the instituion's prospectus or website give details of the specific services and facilities it can offer you?